 The Tribunal was awarded an additional allocation of R5m in the outer year of the MTEF.
-Assuming that permission is granted to retain surpluses of R5.77m, R5.98m and R1.70m (previously R5.96m, R5.98m and R1.70m) in the 2020/2021, 2021/2022 and 2022/2023 financial years respectively the Tribunal will be in a position to fund predicted shortfalls.
+Assuming that permission is granted to retain surpluses of R5.96m, R5.98m and R1.70m in the 2020/2021, 2021/2022 and 2022/2023 financial years respectively the Tribunal will be in a position to fund predicted shortfalls.
 There is however a need to address the Tribunal's funding requirements in the next MTEF period as larger grants will have to be allocated to the Tribunal.

-In the previously tabled annual performance plan the Tribunal indicated that it would need to make a submission to the DTIC and National Treasury for additional funding of R3.83m in the 2023/2024 financial year.
-The funding needs for 2023/2024 will need to be reconsidered once the 2021/2022 budget is finalised and the possible impact of COVID-19 on the Tribunal is considered.

-The Tribunal budget over the three-year MTEF period (assuming unchanged 2021/2022 and 2022/2023 budgets) is reflected in table 6 that follows.
+In the next financial year, the Tribunal will need to make a submission to the DTIC and National Treasury for additional funding of R3.83m for the 2023/2024 financial year.
+The Tribunal budget over the three-year MTEF period is reflected in table 5 below.